 Early Life

 Yusuf Khwaja Hamied was born on July 25, 1936, in Vilnius, Lithuania (then Poland).
-He was raised in Mumbai, India.
-His father, Khwaja Abdul Hamied, was an Indian Muslim and the founder of Cipla.
-His mother, Luba Derczanska, was a Russophone Lithuanian Jew.
-Hamied attended the Cathedral and John Connon School and St. Xavier's College in Mumbai.
-He then pursued higher education in the UK, earning a BA in chemistry in 1957 and a PhD from Christ's College, Cambridge, in 1960.
+Raised in Mumbai, he was the son of an Indian Muslim father and a Russophone Lithuanian Jewish mother.
+He received his early education at Cathedral and John Connon School and St. Xavier's College in Mumbai.

 Rise to Success